ZeHolyQofPower/fabCraft/README.md

 A Java IDE with a Gradle plugin: Eclipse or IntelliJ JDK 8 or newer installed and configured in you path Forge Mod Dev Kit
-## Personal Development Notes
-Any change to Gradle's build files should be refreshed with `./gradlew` Building a binary with debugging is `./gradlew build --info`